-At Senior Living SMART, we talk to operators every day who are asking the same questions about growing their occupancy.
-How do we get more conversions from our website visitors?
-Which CRM is right for our team?
+At Senior Living SMART, we talk to operators every day who ask the same questions about senior living sales and how to grow their occupancy.
+How do we get more conversions from senior living website?
+Which senior living CRM is right for our team?
 What data should we be looking at to improve results?
 What new technology should we invest in?

 1. Don’t lose sight of your true customers: Prospective residents

 - Many senior living marketers focus their sales efforts on the adult children, but ignoring the prospective residents can cost you sales.
 Don’t take our word for it.
 A recent ALFA Update highlighted two studies that investigated who makes care decisions.
 They found that while adult children are involved in their parents’ transitions 73% of the time, the seniors themselves have a say about 70% of the time.

 - Even when adult children make the decision, seniors are still the primary audience.
 Margaret Wylde of market research company ProMatura Group said: “You’re going to kill the deal if you don’t pay attention to the prospect.
 ‘If Mom isn’t happy, nobody is happy.’
 Many times, executive directors are not taking care of the true customer.”

 2. Get more out of your CRM software to increase your occupancy

 - According to senior housing marketing consultant Traci Bild, most senior living communities aren’t using customer relationship management (CRM) software as effectively as they could be, leaving potential sales on the table.
 In her experience, as many as three-quarters of senior living leads don’t move forward—they are just entered into the system and then forgotten.

 - CRM software’s lead management features can improve your sales process and help you deliver better customer service.
 When used properly, they can improve response time, automate workflows, deliver customized reports, and monitor your team’s sales performance.

 3. Prioritize your leads to better target your sales activities